aniketmondal1210/GFG-Chronicles/README.md

 **GFG Chronicles** is a collection of my solutions to **GeeksforGeeks Data Structures and Algorithms (DSA) problems**.

-This repository documents my journey of:
+This repository represents my continuous journey of learning, practicing, and improving my problem-solving skills through coding.

-* 🧠 Improving problem-solving skills
+### 🎯 What I'm Working On

-* 💻 Practicing Data Structures & Algorithms
+* 🧠 Strengthening Data Structures & Algorithms
+* 💻 Solving coding problems regularly
-* 📚 Strengthening Python programming
+* 🔄 Practicing problems using different programming languages
+* 🎯 Improving problem-solving and logical thinking
-* 🎯 Preparing for coding interviews
+* 💼 Preparing for coding interviews and competitive programming
-* 📈 Tracking my progress consistently
+* 📈 Tracking my DSA journey and progress

-Each solved problem is added to this repository as I continue learning and improving.

 ---

 ## 📂 Repository Structure

-The solutions are organized according to problem difficulty:
+Solutions are organized based on their difficulty level:

 ```text
 GFG-Chronicles/